bcgov/wps/openshift/aps/README.md

 ## SFMS Daily FWI

-Exposes `/api/sfms/daily-fwi` from `wps-api` via key-auth and rate-limiting.
+Exposes `/api/sfms/daily-fwi` from the dedicated `wps-sfms-fwi-api` service via key-auth and rate-limiting.
+The service has no public route — it is reachable only from the APS gateway (see `openshift/templates/allow_gateway_to_wps_sfms_fwi_api.yaml`).

 ### Two separate publishing flows